Towards Efficient and Reliable AI Through Neuromorphic Principles

-Noting the parallels between the characteristics of conduction through biological ion channels and sub-threshold transport in MOS transistors, Carver Mead pioneered analogue electronic circuits that mimic the dynamics of neurons and synapses in the mid-1980s, laying the foundations for the field of neuromorphic engineering \cite{meadbook}.
-This approach was prevalent for over two decades, during which hardware prototypes with increasing complexity and functionality were demonstrated, using spike-based realisations of computation, memory, learning, and communication.
-However, these implementations have been limited in scale (in terms of the network size), as they were designed using transistors from older technology nodes, and they were constrained by the challenges associated with controlling, debugging, and automating complex designs based on analogue electronics.
+While in-memory computing seeks to mitigate the data movement bottleneck by modifying the memory architecture to execute MAC operations in place, neuromorphic computing takes this integration further by mimicking the parallel and adaptive nature of biological neural systems.
+Noting the similarity between the characteristics of conduction through biological ion channels and sub-threshold transport in MOS transistors, Carver Mead pioneered analog electronic circuits that mimic the dynamics of neurons and synapses in the mid-1980s, laying the foundations for the field of \emph{neuromorphic engineering} \cite{meadbook}.
+This approach was prevalent for over two decades, during which hardware prototypes with increasing complexity and functionality were demonstrated, using spike-based realizations of computation, memory, learning, and communication.
+However, these implementations were limited in scale (in terms of network size), since they were designed using transistors from older technology nodes and were constrained by challenges associated with controlling, debugging, and automating complex designs based on analog electronics.